spencernah/tp2/docs/DeveloperGuide.md

 3. CAB shows the person assigned to the group successfully
 4. Data files updated automatically

+**Use case: List all person in a group**
+1. User requests to list all the person in a group
+2. CAB shows a list of person from the group

 **Extensions**

 * 2a.
 The list is empty.